-Capital aligns with the low-risk profile and CMAF's policy
+Capital is commensurate with the low-risk profile and CMAF's policy

-Our a3 Capital score for CIC takes into consideration both good regulatory buffers and a relatively weaker position on a standalone basis than that of its EU peers.
+Our a3 Capital score for CIC takes into consideration the bank's good regulatory buffers and its relatively weaker capital position on a standalone basis than that of its EU peers.
 However, CIC's capital position is managed by CMAF and is commensurate with its low asset risk profile.

-CIC reported a Common Equity Tier 1 (CET1) capital ratio of 12.7% as of year-end 2023, unchanged from year-end 2022.
+CIC reported a Common Equity Tier 1 (CET1) capital ratio of 12.3% as of the end of June 2024, down 40 bps from that as of year-end 2023 due to an increase in risk-weighted assets (RWA).
 The bank, as a standalone entity of CMAF, has no Supervisory Review and Evaluation Process (SREP) requirement to comply with.

-CIC's CET1 capital ratio of 12.7% compares unfavourably with the 15.9% EU average as of year-end 20233, considering CIC's business activities, namely capital market and exposure to the SME sector.
-This is also the case for the bank's leverage ratio, which was 4.7% as of year-end 2023 (4.3% as of year-end 2022), weaker than the 5.8% EU average as of year-end 20234.
+CIC's CET1 ratio of 12.3% compares unfavourably with the 16.1% EU average as of June 2024, considering CIC's business activities, namely capital market and exposure to the SME sector.
+This is also the case for the bank's leverage ratio, which was 4.6% as of the end of June 2024 (4.7% as of year-end 2023), weaker than the 5.8% EU average as of Q2 2024.

 However, CIC's capital, which is managed at the group level, could benefit from parental support in case of need.
-CMAF's CET1 ratio was 18.5% as of December 2023 (more than 5 percentage points [pps] higher than CIC) and its leverage ratio was 7.1% (around 2.4 pps lower than CIC).
-CMAF's Moody's-calculated tangible common equity (TCE)/risk-weighted assets (RWA) was 19% as of year-end 2023, while CIC's TCE ratio was 13.9%.
+CMAF's CET1 ratio was 18.5% as of June 2024 (more than six percentage points higher than that of CIC) and its leverage ratio was 7.3% (around 2.7 percentage points lower than that of CIC).
+CMAF's Moody's-calculated tangible common equity (TCE)/RWA was 19% as of the end of June 2024, while CIC's TCE ratio was 13.3%.

 The minimum requirement for own funds and eligible liabilities (MREL) is set by the European Single Resolution Authority at the group level (GCM), which is the single point of entry.
-Even though CIC is outside of the GCM's solidarity mechanism5, the bank is considered a significant entity (referred to as "relevant legal entity") for the group according to the regulation.
+Although CIC is outside of GCM's solidarity mechanism, the bank is considered a significant entity (referred to as "relevant legal entity") for the group according to the regulation.
 Hence, it is subject to an internal minimum requirement for own funds and eligible liabilities (I-MREL), which is not disclosed.